What Is a Good Credit Score?

 • Poor: 300-579

-If you’re using your VantageScore, Experian notes that the good scores range from 661-780.
+If you’re using VantageScore, the good scores range from 661 to 780.

 What Are the Benefits of a Good Credit Score?

-When you approach borrowing conscientiously, you’re demonstrating to potential lenders that you are in charge of your money and can handle repayment of any loans.
-Even if you don’t want to take out a lot of debt, it can be beneficial to put some bills on a credit card that you pay off religiously each month.
-Improving a poor credit score will save you money in the long run.
+Even if you don’t want to take out a lot of debt, it can be worth it to put some bills on a credit card that you pay off religiously each month, so that you can build up your credit score.

-Every bit of reduction in interest can save you thousands of dollars over the loan term.
+As you can see, every bit of reduction in interest can save you thousands of dollars over the loan term!

-However, a good credit score doesn’t just serve you in taking on more debt.
-Landlords and utility companies often check credit scores before approval, so it’s not only for those making a large purchase.
+Plus, a good credit score doesn’t just serve you in taking on more debt.
+Landlords and utility companies often check credit scores before approval.

 What Affects Your Credit Score?